-We develop a framework to study optimal disability insurance when employers exhibit moral hazard.
-We show that the optimal system takes into account employer-side moral hazard and selective hiring.
+We develop a framework to study optimal disability insurance when employers exhibit moral hazard and show that the optimal system takes into account employer-side moral hazard and selective hiring.
 We illustrate these insights using a reform in the Netherlands that extended experience rating to temporary workers.
-Using this reform, we document a 24% decrease in disability inflow and an increase in worker selection, which could account for 14% of the overall decrease.
-Our model and results suggest that overall the policy improved welfare.
-Under some assumptions, experience rating should be further strengthened.
+Using this reform, we document a 24% decrease in disability inflow.
+We also find an increase in worker selection, accounting for 14% of the overall decrease.
+Using our model, we evaluate the normative implications of the experience rating policy.
+We conclude that, given reasonable assumptions, the policy improved welfare and additional employer responsibility would further add to social welfare.

 We merge the universe of 2000-2018 W-2 earnings records to the universe of 2000-2018 SSA-1099 forms to estimate the Social Security Disability Insurance (SSDI) claiming rate of each employer's employees.
 We document large variation across industries in claiming rates.
 We also show that SSDI claiming rates correlate with characteristics of firms that signal firm quality.
 There is a positive association between firm size and employee SSDI claiming, except for the largest firms, which have lower employee claiming rates.
 In addition, we document a negative association between employee wages and SSDI claiming.
 In future work, we will estimate the relationship between employer and employee wage premiums and SSDI claiming.